 How to Get Perfect Crispy Halloumi

-Even though this recipe is simple, a few small details make a big difference.
+This recipe is simple, but a few small things really make a difference.

 Instructions